p2kmgcl/vktr/README.md

 ### Computed properties

+- `angle: number`: Vector's polar form angle.
+Only valid for 2-dimensional vectors.
+- `components: Array<number>`: Array of components of the vector.
 - `dimensions: number`: number of dimensions of the vector.
+- `magnitude: number`: Euclidean length of the vector.
+  Alias for length property.
 - `length: number`: Euclidean length of the the vector.

 <span></span>